Elara6331/lrpc/README.md

 ### Codec

 When creating a server or client, a `CodecFunc` can be provided.
-This `CodecFunc` is provided with an `io.ReadWriter` and returns a `Codec`, which is an interface that contains encode and decode functions with the same signature ad `json.Decoder.Decode()` and `json.Encoder.Encode()`.
+An `io.ReadWriter` is passed into the `CodecFunc` and it returns a `Codec`, which is an interface that contains encode and decode functions with the same signature as `json.Decoder.Decode()` and `json.Encoder.Encode()`.

 This allows any codec to be used for the transfer of the data, making it easy to create clients in different languages.